 The heart is divided into four hollow chambers, two on the right and two on the left.
-In performing its basic job — pumping blood throughout the body — the heart uses its left and right sides for different tasks.
+To pump blood throughout the body, the heart uses its left and right sides for different tasks.

 The right side of the heart moves blood to the lungs through vessels called pulmonary arteries.
 In the lungs, blood picks up oxygen then returns to the heart's left side through the pulmonary veins.
 The left side of the heart then pumps the blood through the aorta and out to the rest of the body.

 During the first six weeks of pregnancy, the heart begins taking shape and starts beating.
 The major blood vessels that run to and from the heart also begin to form during this critical time during gestation.

 It's at this point in your baby's development that heart defects may begin to develop.
 Researchers aren't sure exactly what causes most of these defects, but they think genetics, certain medical conditions, some medications and environmental factors, such as smoking, may play a role.